THE JOE MERCER STORY

 Moving to Aston Villa in 1958 he suffered a similar fate to that with Sheffield United, being relegated from the top flight in his first year in charge.
 He put a good young side together at Villa Park and they won the inaugural League Cup in 1961 but in 1964 he suffered a stroke and was sacked after recovering.

-Taking over in 1965 he added Mike Summerbee and Colin Bell (with Francis Lee joining a year later) and led the club to the Second Division title in 1966 and then the First Division crown in 1968.
-Then came the 1969 FA Cup and the 1970 double of League Cup and European Cup Winners Cup.
+After the pair took over in 1965 City added Mike Summerbee and Colin Bell (with Francis Lee joining a year later) and led the club to the Second Division title in 1966 and then the First Division crown in 1968.
+Then came the 1969 FA Cup win over Leicester City and the 1970 double of the League Cup in which they got the better of West Bromwich Albion in the final and the European Cup Winners Cup where Gornik Zabrze were beaten.
 That FA Cup win ensured that he became the first man to win both the league and the cup as captain and manager.

 In 1971 Mercer and Allison took different sides in an ownership battle at Maine Road.
-The group led by Peter Swales, and supported by Allison won the day and the former number two took over as Manager, leaving his ex-boss out in the cold.
+The group led by Peter Swales, and supported by Allison won the day and the former number two took over as Manager, with his ex-boss ‘moved upstairs’ in the General Manager’s role, effectively pushing him out of the major footballing decisions..

-After quitting as Coventry manager in 1975, he joined the club’s board of directors and served them until retiring in 1981.
+After quitting the Coventry job in 1975, he joined the club’s board of directors and served them until retiring in 1981.
 He was awarded the OBE for services to football in 1976.

 Mercer suffered from Alzheimer’s during his later life and he passed away in 1990 on his 76th birthday.